 Terms and Conditions

-By submitting an order on this web site the Buyer is agreeing to the terms that appear below which will apply to any contract made on this web site.
+By submitting an order the Buyer is agreeing to the terms that appear below which will apply to any contract made with the Company.

 LPC Components Limited CONDITIONS OF SALE

 (2) “The Buyer” means the person, firm, company, organisation or public authority which has agreed to purchase goods, materials or services or where such entity acts as an agent for another, such agent and such principal jointly and severally.

 (1) Unless otherwise agreed in writing signed by a Director or other authorised officer in the Company, goods are supplied by the Company only on these conditions and no variation of or addition thereto (whether contained in any documents emanating from the buyer or made orally by any person acting or purporting to act on behalf of the Company) shall have effect.
 Should any of these conditions conflict with any conditions stated in the Buyer’s order then these conditions shall prevail.
 The giving by the Buyer of any delivery instructions for the goods or any part thereof or the acceptance by the Buyer of delivery of the goods or any part thereof, or any conduct by the Buyer in confirmation of the transaction set out on the basis hereof after receipt by the Buyer of this document shall constitute unqualified acceptance by the Buyer of these conditions.

 (2) The company shall be deemed to accept the Buyer’s order only on the sending by the Company of whichever shall be the earliest of :

 (b) A despatch or collection advice note or